 The Customize button allows you to swap kit components on the fly—just click on the drum or cymbal you want to replace and you’ll be offered a menu of choices at the top of the page; clicking on one of these will instantly and seamlessly replace that drum in your kit.
 One cool tip is to select a beat from the Grooves page and click on the Play button at the bottom of the page.
 The beat will then continually play on a loop, and as it’s playing, navigate to the Customize page and start replacing kit components.
 You’ll instantly hear how the new drums sound within the context of the beat, enabling you to pick the exact drum you want in real-time.

 The flexibility and customization of MODO DRUM is incredibly deep.
 Clicking on the Play Style button allows you to change just about any parameter in relation to the kit.
 Inside the Element button, you can choose which drum to customize.
-Two of my favorite tweaks are being able to choose where the drumstick hits the snare by using your mouse to drag the “sweet spot” to any place on the drumhead, and deciding whether you want to play the kick drum heel-up or heel-down!
-Other options include three types of kick drum beaters, and different tips for your drumsticks.
+Two of my favorite tweaks are being able to choose where the best drumsticks hits the snare by using your mouse to drag the “sweet spot” to any place on the drumhead, and deciding whether you want to play the kick drum heel-up or heel-down!
+Other options include three types of kick drum beaters, and different tips for your best drumsticks.

 There’s also a dedicated mixer, where you not only can set levels and panning for each drum, but also assign dedicated effects to each track and blend in how much room level you want to fold in to your drum performance.
 And don’t ignore the Velocity slider, which is found at the bottom of every page.
 It’s another of MODO DRUM’S innovative features—it allows you to globally change the full drum kit’s velocity, so that all the drum elements are raised or lowered in relation to one another.